Table of Contents:

 Network mapping is a process used to visualize the physical and virtual equipment in your IT network, whether SNMP, Layer 3, and more.

-Network mapping is a tool that lets you discover and visualize the physical and virtual equipment in your IT network, whether SNMP, Layer 2, Layer 3, and more.
-Network mapping software can give you key network performance insights such as device status, physical connections, traffic metrics, and more so you can troubleshoot issues faster and maximize uptime.
+Network mapping can provide network administrators key performance insights such as device status, physical connections, traffic metrics, and more so they can troubleshoot issues faster and maximize uptime.

-Network mapping solutions are designed to help you map all the devices in your network so you don’t have to waste time manually creating (or updating) network diagrams.
+Mapping a network provides visibility into all the devices in your network.
+Leveraging a network mapping solution will streamline this mapping, so you don’t have to waste time manually creating (or updating) network diagrams.

 With network mapping software, you can:

 Network maps make seeing the big picture of your network easier so you can maintain availability and prevent business-critical issues.